castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 ### Your turn, create a User and verify with a test

 Now that's all hopefully made sense, it's time for a bit more Test-Driven-Development.

 This is a short Perl test that will check that a user, and only one user, with the `email` of **alice@bloggs.com** exists in the database.
 You can type it up into a file named **check-alice-exists.t** in t/ directory, or unpack it from the provided tarball.

+Add code in the provided space (after "Your code goes here!" to create the alice user in the database.
+Examine the tests that follow to see what the rest of the user should look like.

 Note, there are tests for a couple of other things too, happy coding!